10 Best Womens Bikes for All Styles of Riding

 • The Townie has dual handbrakes and no coaster brake.
 Many women’s cruiser bikes have coaster brakes, but this isn’t one of them!
 Coaster brakes require less maintenance, but don’t allow you to backpedal and require more force to stop the bike.

-• Offered in just one size, but from what we’ve seen, it fits this wide range of heights very well.
+• Offered in just one size, but from our testing, it fits this wide range of heights very well.

 • While you can attach a child bike seat or bike trailer, this is really not the best bike for that set-up.
 We highly encourage you to look at hybrid bikes if you’ll be bringing kids along for the ride frequently.